 It is important to have a correct diagnosis before starting a Pilates exercise plan.
 This helps to facilitate the rehabilitation necessary to improve back pain.
 Bad postural habits are the most common causes of tension in the back.
 The conditions vary and generally correlate to the curves in the spine and surrounding muscles.
 The areas in your spine include the upper spine (cervical/neck and thoracic/middle back) and lower spine (lumbar/lower back).
 It is possible to have a combination of 2 or 3 issues in any area of your back.
 Pilates can only assist with back pain if a proper evaluation is made so that the exercises do not aggravate the condition.

 There are some common postural imbalances that Pilates can help to correct.
-Lumbar lordosis is an excessive curve in the lower spine which can cause back pain.
-Thoracic kyphosis is an excessive curve in the thoracic spine which can cause slouched shoulders.
+Lumbar lordosis is an excessive curve in the lower spine that can cause back pain.
+Thoracic kyphosis is an excessive curve in the thoracic spine that can cause slouched shoulders.
 Scoliosis is another spinal condition where the spine deviates to the side making an S-curve.
 All of these can be painful conditions.

 Pilates works by lengthening and strengthening muscles.
 It is a system that combines flexibility and muscle development with conscious awareness using the breath.
 The basic principles of Pilates support overall spinal health, with many of the exercises designed to strengthen the center of the body.
 This central area is called the “Powerhouse” in Pilates.
 It includes the abdominal muscles, low back muscles, gluteal muscles, the pelvic floor, and the muscles in the hips.
 Each exercise in Pilates begins from this area.
 Strengthening the Powerhouse creates a stable and stronger back, therefore decreasing injury and pain.
 When the Powerhouse is strong, the spine is braced and the discs are protected with the support of the musculature.